patriciogonzalezvivo/thebookofshaders/11/README-pl.md

 * Once you have your "creature," try to develop it further into a character by assigning it a particular movement. -->

-## 2D Noise
+## Szum 2D

 ![](02.png)

 Teraz, gdy wiemy jak zrobić szum w 1D, czas przejść do 2D.
-W 2D zamiast interpolować między dwoma punktami linii (``fract(x)`` i ``fract(x)+1.
-0``), będziemy interpolować pomiędzy czterema narożnikami kwadratowego obszaru płaszczyzny (``fract(st)``, ``fract(st)+vec2(1.,0.)``, ``fract(st)+vec2(0.,1.)``` oraz ``fract(st)+vec2(1.,1.)``).
+W 2D zamiast interpolować między dwoma punktami linii (``rand(x)`` i ``rand(x)+1.0``), będziemy interpolować pomiędzy czterema narożnikami kwadratowego obszaru płaszczyzny (``rand(st)``, ``rand(st)+vec2(1.,0.)``, ``rand(st)+vec2(0.,1.)`` oraz ``rand(st)+vec2(1.,1.)``).

 <!-- Now that we know how to do noise in 1D, it's time to move on to 2D.
 In 2D, instead of interpolating between two points of a line (```fract(x)``` and ```fract(x)+1.0```), we are going to interpolate between the four corners of the square area of a plane (```fract(st)```, ```fract(st)+vec2(1.,0.)```, ```fract(st)+vec2(0.,1.)``` and ```fract(st)+vec2(1.,1.)```). -->

 ![](01.png)

 Podobnie, jeśli chcemy uzyskać szum 3D musimy interpolować pomiędzy ośmioma rogami sześcianu.
-W tej technice chodzi o interpolację losowych wartości, dlatego nazywa się ją **szumem wartościowym**.
+W tej technice chodzi o interpolację losowych wartości ang. (ang. "random **value**s"), dlatego nazywa się ją **value noise**.

 <!-- Similarly, if we want to obtain 3D noise we need to interpolate between the eight corners of a cube.
 This technique is all about interpolating random values, which is why it's called **value noise**. -->

 ![](04.jpg)

-Podobnie jak w przykładzie 1D, ta interpolacja nie jest liniowa, ale sześcienna, która płynnie interpoluje wszelkie punkty wewnątrz naszej kwadratowej siatki.
+Podobnie jak w przykładzie 1D, interpolacja ta nie jest liniowa, ale sześcienna, więc płynnie interpoluje wszelkie punkty wewnątrz naszego kwadratowego obszaru.

 <!-- Like the 1D example, this interpolation is not linear but cubic, which smoothly interpolates any points inside our square grid. -->

 ![](05.jpg)

-Przyjrzyj się następującej funkcji hałasu.
+Przyjrzyj się następującej funkcji szumu.

 <!-- Take a look at the following noise function. -->

 <div class="codeAndCanvas" data="2d-noise.frag"></div>

-Zaczynamy od przeskalowania przestrzeni o 5 (linia 45), aby zobaczyć interpolację pomiędzy kwadratami siatki.
-Następnie wewnątrz funkcji szumu dzielimy przestrzeń na komórki.
-Przechowujemy całkowitą pozycję komórki wraz z pozycjami ułamkowymi wewnątrz komórki.
-Używamy pozycji całkowitej do obliczenia współrzędnych czterech narożników i otrzymujemy losową wartość dla każdego z nich (linie 23-26).
-Na koniec, w linii 35 interpolujemy pomiędzy 4 losowymi wartościami narożników używając pozycji frakcyjnych, które przechowywaliśmy wcześniej.
+Zaczynamy od przeskalowania przestrzeni o 5 (linia 45).
+Następnie wewnątrz funkcji szumu dzielimy przestrzeń na kafellki.
+Przechowujemy pozycję kafelka jako cześć całkowitą oraz pozycje wewnątrz kafelka jako część ułamkową.
+Używamy części całkowitej do obliczenia współrzędnych czterech narożników, otrzymując losową wartość dla każdego z nich (linie 23-26).
+Na koniec, w linii 35 interpolujemy pomiędzy 4 losowymi wartościami narożników używając części ułamkowej.

 <!-- We start by scaling the space by 5 (line 45) in order to see the interpolation between the squares of the grid.
 Then inside the noise function we subdivide the space into cells.
 We store the integer position of the cell along with the fractional positions inside the cell.
 We use the integer position to calculate the four corners' coordinates and obtain a random value for each one (lines 23-26).
 Finally, in line 35 we interpolate between the 4 random values of the corners using the fractional positions we stored before. -->

 Teraz twoja kolej.
 Spróbuj wykonać następujące ćwiczenia:

-* Zmień mnożnik linii 45.
-Spróbuj go animować.
+* Zmień mnożnik w linii 45.
+Spróbuj go zanimować.

-* Przy jakim poziomie powiększenia szum zaczyna znowu wyglądać jak losowy?
+* Przy jakim poziomie powiększenia szum zaczyna znowu wyglądać kompletnie losowo (jak, wspomniany na początku rozdziału, biały szum)?

 * Przy jakim poziomie powiększenia szum jest niezauważalny?